10 Ways to Fix Slow Xfinity Internet & Wi-Fi

 HighSpeedOptions prides itself on providing honest, quality content.
 While we may be compensated when you make a purchase through links on our site, all opinions are our own.
 Here's how we make money.

-It happens to everyone, and we all get frustrated when it does: Your Xfinity internet or WiFi drop connection or slows to a crawl.
-There are many things that can cause connectivity issues or WiFi signal strength, from natural disasters, network maintenance/upgrades, network congestion, reaching your internet data cap, and even where you place your router.
+It happens to everyone, and we all get frustrated when it does: Your Xfinity internet or Wi-Fi drops connection or slows to a crawl.
+Many factors can cause connectivity issues or affect Wi-Fi signal strength, including natural disasters, network maintenance/upgrades, network congestion, reaching your internet data cap, and even the placement of your router.

-Overall, Xfinity is a top internet provider and typically offers solid network reliability.
-However, service interruptions do happen.
-No matter what’s causing it, having no or sluggish internet and WiFi can wreak havoc on your household.
+Overall, Xfinity is a top internet provider and typically offers reliable service.
+Still, service interruptions do happen.
+No matter what’s causing it, having no or sluggish internet and Wi-Fi can wreak havoc on your household.

 Looking for Xfinity internet plans?
-View Xfinity plans, prices, and bundles in your area.
+See plans, prices, and bundles in your area.

 Key Takeaways

-Before you dive into these steps, keep in mind that Xfinity is cable internet.
+Before you begin these steps, note that Xfinity offers cable internet.
 While it is capable of fast speeds, it is a shared connection.
-The demand of more customers in your area using Xfinity internet at the same time will reduce overall speeds.
-If you notice slower speeds in the evenings, it could be that there are more people using it.
+When more Xfinity customers in your area go online at the same time, overall speeds will drop, which explains why its often slower in the evenings.

-But if your connectivity issues are constant, then you should follow these suggestions.
+However, if your connectivity issues persist, then follow these suggestions.

 Restart Your Equipment

-More often than not rebooting your modem and router will quickly get you up and running.
-In fact, as part of regular home network maintenance, we recommend restarting your equipment once a week.
-If you have the Xfinity wireless gateway, you can do this from the xFi app.
-Otherwise, unplug your modem and router, wait for a few minutes, then plug them in.
+If you have the Xfinity wireless gateway, you can do this from the Xfinity app.
+Otherwise, unplug your modem and router for at least a minute, then plug them in.
 They should complete the start-up cycle within a few minutes.

 Test Your Internet Speed

-For reference, the Federal Communications Commission (FCC) considers 25 Mbps download speed to be broadband internet.
-That is the minimum, so we recommend considering 50-100 Mbps per person when shopping for internet providers.
+For reference, the Federal Communications Commission (FCC) considers a download speed of 100 Mbps to be broadband internet.
+That is the minimum, so figure 100 Mbps per person in your household when comparing internet providers.

 Basic Device Troubleshooting